 Unlike at the time of Melee's release, we now have no fewer than three different animated versions of Mewtwo across the Pokémon franchise — the original version which appeared in Melee, the 16th movie "female" version, and the Pokémon Origins "feral" version.
 A point of debate is which version would appear in Smash 4, if any.
 A few fans have taken Greninja's Pokémon Speak as definite proof that Origins Mewtwo won't appear.note However, this reasoning fails to consider that the game could add some Origins elements to the anime and game elements the series already has, and give Charizard and/or Mewtwo — possibly the two most significant Pokémon in the special — their Origins portrayals.

 The question of Ridley's inclusion in the games is one that's always been hotly debated, but after some showcased footage of Ridley's shadow on the Pyrosphere stage of Wii U with the caption of "Other boss character appearances", the fans got riled up.
 One side believed that with careful analysis of the shadow, one can notice that Ridley seemed to act more like a player character than a boss due to his animations (him grabbing Pikachu and doing nothing is commonly brought up) and that the shadow made him seem larger than he actually was (he would theoretically be only slightly bigger than Bowser in reality).
 The other side pointed out that nobody actually knew how the bosses of the game would function as only the Yellow Devil had been revealed until then.
-The latter group was right—Ridley is not on the roster, to the surprise of many.
+While Ridley is absent from the initial 3DS roster, fans have noticed his suspicious absence from being included as a trophy, and look toward certain rumors as evidence that he will be patched in when the Wii U version is released or will be a DLC character.

 A particularly famous one for Super Smash Bros. for Nintendo Wii U/3DS is the Gematsu leaks — which has correctly predicted most of the game's new characters ahead of time — even the out-there choice of the Wii Fit Trainer — but could just as easily have been pure guessing (for instance, it predicted "a Pokémon from X/Y", which describes Greninja but is hardly specific).
 An example of the crazy theorizing came when Rhythm Heaven evemies were seen in the E3 demo, which some people felt supported the leak's claim of the Chorus Kids/Glee Club.
 Ultimately, its credibility took a huge hit when Robin and Lucina were revealed, as the leak had predicted Chrom instead.
 (Another name on the list, Shulk, was revealed later; but by then it was too late for the leak's reputation.)